 While your voluntary participation is strongly encouraged, you should be prepared to respond when called upon to give your views.
 On the other hand, you should avoid continuously dominating class and group discussion.
 The most valuable element of participation is listening carefully and responding to what others have to say.
 The following scale will be used to rate your class participation:

+0. Absent

-- 0. Absent - 1.
-Attended class, but did not speak or participate.
+- 1. Attended class but did not speak or participate.
 When invited to give an opinion, gave an answer such as "I'm not sure". - 2.
 Made minor comments or contributed only when called on. - 3.
 Made a reasonable contribution to the discussion and activities.
 Opinions related to theory and concepts covered in the course. - 4.
 Made insightful and significant contributions to the discussion.
-Built on the contributions of others personal experience and examples provided were supported with theory and concepts.
+Built on the contributions of others personal experience and examples provided were supported with theory and concepts. - 5.
+Made exceptional contributions.
+The course will include simulations, short exercises, and group work.
+The involvement of every student in these activities is essential to the success of the activities and to their value as learning tools.
+Your involvement in these activities will be given significant weight in assessing your participation mark.

-In-Class Discussion Leaders
+Discussion Leaders:

-Each week during the 1 hour seminar period in class, a small group (3 to 4) will act as discussion leaders for an assigned topic paper.
+Each week during the 1-hour seminar period in class, a small group (2 TO 3) will act as discussion leaders for an assigned reading.
 The Discussion Leaders will be responsible for:

 - 1. Posting a series of questions about the case, I week prior to its discussion, to help focus the conversation. - 2.
 Present a short overview (5 to 10 minutes) of the case prior to it being discussed in class.
 The group may wish to introduce additional material at this time. - 3.
-Lead the class discussion, by use of: an exercise, a facilitation process, or what every other means they deem acceptable. - 4.
-All students are required to read the posted papers before class to enable full-some participation. the case studies are posted on the class OWL site.
+Lead the class discussion, by use of: an exercise, a facilitation process, or what every other means they deem acceptable.

+All students are required to read the material before class to enable full-some participation.
+The case studies are posted on the class OWL site.